-The Charter Operating credit facilities and the indentures governing our and our parent companies' debt contain a number of significant covenants that could adversely affect our ability to operate our business, as well as significantly affect our and our parent companies' liquidity, and therefore could adversely affect our results of operations.
+Our credit facilities and the indentures governing our and our parent companies' debt contain a number of significant covenants that could adversely affect our ability to operate our business, as well as significantly affect our and our parent companies' liquidity, and therefore could adversely affect our results of operations.
 These covenants will restrict, among other things, our and our parent companies' ability to:

-- · incur additional debt; - · repurchase or redeem equity interests and debt; - · issue equity; - · make certain investments or acquisitions; - · pay dividends or make other distributions; - · dispose of assets or merge; - · enter into related party transactions; and - · grant liens and pledge assets.
+- incur additional debt;

+- repurchase or redeem equity interests and debt;

+- issue equity;

+- make certain investments or acquisitions;

+- pay dividends or make other distributions;

+- dispose of assets or merge;

+- enter into related party transactions; and

+- grant liens and pledge assets.

 The breach of any covenants or obligations in our or our parent companies' indentures or credit facilities, not otherwise waived or amended, could result in a default under the applicable debt obligations and could trigger acceleration of those obligations, which in turn could trigger cross defaults under other agreements governing our and our parent companies' long-term indebtedness.
-In addition, the secured lenders under the Charter Operating credit facilities and the holders of the Charter Operating senior second-lien notes could foreclose on their collateral, which includes equity interests in our subsidiaries, and exercise other rights of secured creditors.
-Any default under those credit facilities or the indentures governing our or our parent companies' debt could adversely affect our growth, our financial condition, our results of operations and our ability to make payments on our notes and Charter Operating's credit facilities, and could force us to seek the protection of the bankruptcy laws.
+In addition, the secured lenders under our credit facilities and the holders of our senior second-lien notes could foreclose on their collateral, which includes equity interests in our subsidiaries, and exercise other rights of secured creditors.
+Any default under those credit facilities or the indentures governing our or our parent companies' debt could adversely affect our growth, our financial condition, our results of operations and our ability to make payments on our notes and our credit facilities, and could force us to seek the protection of the bankruptcy laws.

-Charter Operating may not be able to access funds under its credit facilities if it fails to satisfy the covenant restrictions in its credit facilities, which could adversely affect our financial condition and our ability to conduct our business.
+We may not be able to access funds under our credit facilities if we fail to satisfy the covenant restrictions in our credit facilities, which could adversely affect our financial condition and our ability to conduct our business.

 We have historically relied on access to credit facilities in order to fund operations and to service our and our parent companies' debt, and we expect such reliance to continue in the future.
-Our total potential borrowing availability under the Charter Operating credit facilities was approximately \$1.3 billion as of December 31, 2006, although the actual availability at that time was only \$1.1 billion because of limits imposed by covenant restrictions.
+Our total potential borrowing availability under our credit facilities was approximately \$1.3 billion as of December 31, 2006, although the actual availability at that time was only \$1.1 billion because of limits imposed by covenant restrictions.
 There can be no assurance that actual availability under our credit facilities will not be limited by covenant restrictions in the future.

-One of the conditions to the availability of funding under Charter Operating's credit facilities is the absence of a default under such facilities, including as a result of any failure to comply with the covenants under the facilities.
-Among other covenants, the facilities require Charter Operating to maintain specific financial ratios.
-The facilities also provide that Charter Operating has to obtain an unqualified audit opinion from its independent accountants for each fiscal year.
-There can be no assurance that Charter Operating will be able to continue to comply with these or any other of the covenants under the credit facilities.
+One of the conditions to the availability of funding under our credit facilities is the absence of a default under such facilities, including as a result of any failure to comply with the covenants under the facilities.
+Among other covenants, the facilities require us to maintain specific financial ratios.
+The facilities also provide that we have to obtain an unqualified audit opinion from our independent accountants for each fiscal year.
+There can be no assurance that we will be able to continue to comply with these or any other of the covenants under the credit facilities.